benjamingrobertson/benjamingrobertson.github.io/_posts/2018-08-06-principles-getting-started-website-accessibility.md

 #### `aria-labelledby`

-If you want to concatentate several existing text nodes into a single aria-label, you should use `aria-labelledby`.
+If you want to concatenate several existing text nodes into a single aria-label, you should use `aria-labelledby`.
 This attribute will accept one or more ID references to the text nodes you want to use to label the input.
 Here's an example:

 ```html
 <p id="sample-id">Some Text</p>